 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience xerostomia or asthenia.
-Have patient report immediately to prescriber syncope, considerable constipation, paresthesia, angina, sensation of cold, difficult urination, polyuria, dyspnea, bradycardia, memory impairment, mood changes, significant dyspepsia, suicidal ideation, difficulty with motor activity, fasciculations, difficulty speaking, dysphagia, vision changes, intolerable fatigue, or signs of serotonin syndrome (ie, dizziness, severe headache, agitation, hallucinations, tachycardia, arrhythmia, flushing, tremors, hyperhidrosis, change in balance, severe nausea, significant diarrhea) (HCAHPS).
+• Patient may experience nausea, vomiting, itching, dry mouth, headache, or loss of strength and energy.
+Have patient report immediately to prescriber difficulty breathing, slow breathing, shallow breathing, severe dizziness, passing out, seizures, severe constipation, burning or numbness feeling, angina, sensation of cold, difficult urination, polyuria, shortness of breath, bradycardia, memory impairment, mood changes, severe abdominal pain, suicidal ideation, abnormal movements, twitching, change in balance, difficulty speaking, dysphagia, vision changes, severe fatigue, sweating a lot, feeling overheated, or signs of serotonin syndrome (dizziness, severe headache, agitation, hallucinations, tachycardia, arrhythmia, flushing, tremors, sweating a lot, change in balance, severe nausea, severe diarrhea) (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.